-Von Sternberg gave Dietrich American film debut, “Morocco,” a romance about an entertainer torn between wealthy artist Adolphe Menjou and Foreign Legionnaire Gary Cooper.
-As cabaret singer arrives in Morocco and continues her wicked career by enslaving all the men in sight.
+Von Sternberg made Dietrich’s American film debut, “Morocco,” a romance about an entertainer torn between wealthy artist Adolphe Menjou and Foreign Legionnaire Gary Cooper.
+As a cabaret singer, she arrives in Morocco and continues her wicked career by enslaving all the men in sight.
 But true love reaches her at last.

 Like most of Sternebrg's films with Dietrich, “Morocco” is exquisitely mounted, boasting great direction but hampered by a slender plot; basically one-idea.
 Thematically, too, the film deals with the helmer's recurrent issues, passion, sexual obsession, and control.

 In the next-to-last scene, when Amy asks Kennington why some women are congregating at the town's gate, he explains that these femmes follow their men wherever they go.
 As the troops move out, and the women follow them, Amy, standing on high-heels, watches in silence.